Hampton County High School

-The school is named for Confederate general and "Redeemer" governor Wade Hampton.
+Hampton County High School was founded in 2023 as a consolidation of Wade Hampton High School in Varnville and Estill High School in Estill.

 Academics

 In 2012, the average student-teacher ratio in core subjects was 24.9 students for every 1 teacher.
 Wade Hampton High School is accredited with the Southern Association of Colleges and Schools (SACS).

 Athletics

 Wade Hampton competes at the Class AAA level in the South Carolina High School League.
 The school fields teams for boys in football, basketball, cross country, track & field, tennis, and golf; and for girls in cheerleading, volleyball, basketball, cross country, track & field, tennis, and golf.
 Wade Hampton has historic Class AA rivalries with Bamberg-Earhardt High School, Silver Bluff High School, and Barnwell High School.
-The school's main proximity rivalries are with Estill High School and Allendale-Fairfax High School, both of which compete in Class A and AA respectively.
+The school's main proximity rivalries were Estill High School and Allendale-Fairfax High School, both of which compete in Class A and AA respectively.
 Starting in the 2016–2017 academic year, the school moved up to Class AAA in all sports.